 As a result, for now you will find many of the recommended models below are out of stock, so you will have to make do with what is remaining.

 Right now, Argos is the only game in town when it comes to bread makers, or breadmakers as it calls them.

 • Shop for bread makers at Argos UK with models from £45 to £240 including breadmakers by Panasonic.
 For some reason, on mobile the message ‘breadmakers are all sold out’ appears above the list of bread makers for sale.
 Ignore it!

 • Find out more about this April Argos bread maker deal now.

-Rest assured there'll be no more of those kind of shoddy, dough-based results when you have a bread maker, though.
-When they work well, it really is as simple as chucking in a load of ingredients and then going away to do something more productive.
+When bread makers work well, it really is as simple as chucking in a load of ingredients and then going away to do something more productive, like trying to find toilet paper.
 There's no kneading, no stirring, no pouring in of mixed seeds: the best bread makers do it for you.

 How to choose the best bread maker for you

 Obviously, the most important thing to look out for when buying a bread maker is how well the machine can actually bake bread.
 Luckily, we've done that part of testing for you, and ranked the machines on how reliably it pump out quality loafs.

 You'll also need to decide what type of machine you want - most on this list are pretty simple to operate, just add the ingredients, press a few buttons and let the machine do all the work for you.
 Some, like the Sage, are a little more complex, and aimed at bakers with Paul Hollywood level skills.

 Bread makers have health benefits as well, don't ya know: a number of our selections here have gluten-free modes.
 And weirdly, you can usually use them to make jam, giving you an entire breakfast from one device.
 What's not to like?